watchdogoblivion/offsec-python/docs/wrfuzzer.md

         use the module wfencoder.
         For example, copying tomcat default creds from a known repository and running below will create a file with the encoded creds:
-            wfencoder -if fuzzFile.txt -be -of fuzzFileE.txt
+            wfencoder -if substitutesCreds.txt -be -of substitutesECreds.txt

         Run the script and use the flags to control filtering by length, status code, and/or text.
-        Hide or display responses with a flag. wrfuzzer -if testrest -rh 10.10.10.10:8080 -ff fuzzFileE.txt Fuzzing Request
+        Hide or display responses with a flag. wrfuzzer -rh 10.10.10.95:8080 -if test_ECreds.txt -sf substitutesECreds.txt Fuzzing Request
                 Response status: 401 - Response length: 2536
                 Response status: 401 - Response length: 2536